jradavenport/GJ1243-Flares/README.md

 # GJ1243-Flares
 This is the full catalog of 6107 flare events from 11 months of short cadence Kepler data from [Davenport et al. (2014)](http://arxiv.org/abs/1411.3723) - the largest uniform sample of flares on a single star to date.

-A conference proceeding from IAUS 320 (2015) is also available, which describes additional avenues of research with this unique dataset.
+A conference proceeding from IAUS 320 ([Davenport 2015](http://arxiv.org/abs/1510.05695)) is  available, which describes additional avenues of research with this unique dataset.

-Possible uses for this dataset include:
+Possible uses for this flare data include:

 - Studies of complex flare morphologies and rates
-- Comparison to solar flare models
+- Comparison of flare rates to solar flare models
-- Training set for flare-detection algorithms
+- Training set for more advanced flare-detection algorithms

 ## Catalog Info